uhnify/uhnify.github.io/index.md

 ## Project Goals

 At UHnify, we strive to:
-- Simplify the discovery and engagement process between students and clubs at UH Manoa.
+- Enhance the interaction between students and clubs at UH Manoa through a unified and interactive platform.
-- Provide a centralized and accessible platform for students to manage their club activities.
-- Enhance the overall university experience by facilitating new connections and fostering community involvement.
+- Provide a comprehensive suite of tools for managing club activities and fostering community involvement.

-## Future Vision

-UHnify is more than just an app; it's a future-forward platform that adapts to the evolving needs of the UH Manoa student body.
-Utilizing the power of the Meteor framework, UHnify offers personalized, intuitive, and responsive experiences for each student.
+- Create an intuitive and personalized user experience that adapts to the evolving needs of the student body.

-## Getting Started
+## System Architecture

-To dive into UHnify:
-1. **Create an Account**: Sign up with your UH ID and craft your unique profile.
-2. **Discover Clubs**: Search and discover clubs tailored to your interests.
-3. **Manage Your Clubs**: Keep track of your club memberships and activities with ease.
-4. **Get Recommendations**: Let UHnify recommend clubs you might love based on your current interests.
+UHnify's robust system architecture is composed of:
+- **Backend**: MongoDB for flexible data storage paired with the Meteor framework for real-time data synchronization.
+- **Frontend**: A combination of JavaScript, HTML, and CSS ensures a responsive and engaging user interface.

 ## Features

-UHnify rolls out a suite of features designed to make university life vibrant and connected:
+UHnify introduces features that make the university experience more connected and vibrant:
-- **User Authentication**: Secure sign-up and login process using UH credentials.
+- **User Authentication**: Register and sign in with UH credentials, with an efficient password recovery system.
-- **Profile Customization**: Personalize your profile with details that help you stand out.
-- **Club Discovery**: Filter and explore clubs by your interests.
-- **Event Matching**: Swipe through events and add them to your calendar, Tinder-style.
+- **Profile Customization**: Edit personal details and select areas of interest to tailor the UHnify experience.
+- **Club Discovery and Management**: An extensive directory of clubs, event swiper feature for personalized discovery, and administrative tools for club admins.
+- **Virtual Collaboration**: Integrations with virtual meeting platforms to enhance club engagement.
+- **Advanced User Experience**: Notifications, club ratings, and expiration of outdated club listings to keep the platform up-to-date.

 ## Pages

-Our app includes 5 main pages for streamlined navigation:
+Each page on UHnify is designed to cater to specific user needs:
-- **Landing Page**: Your gateway to the UHnify experience.
+- **Landing Page**: Introduces users to UHnify with a compelling headline and call-to-action.
-- **My Clubs Page**: Your personal club hub.
+- **My Clubs Page**: A dashboard for users to manage their clubs and view recommendations.
-- **Clubs Page**: Browse and explore the full directory of clubs.
+- **Clubs Page**: Explore clubs using intelligent search and advanced filters.
-- **Events Page**: Discover new clubs similar to those you've joined.
+- **Events Page**: Personalized event suggestions to encourage active participation.
-- **Login Page**: Secure access to your UHnify account.
+- **Login Page**: A secure entry point to user accounts.
+- **Club Home Page**: A dedicated space for each club to showcase their identity and activities.

+## Use Cases

+Our application enhances the user experience through:
+- **New User Onboarding**: An intuitive pathway from the homepage to club discovery.
+- **Club Admin Management**: Tools for club admins to update information and connect with members.
+- **Regular User Engagement**: A journey of exploration through club activities and events.

 ## Deployment

-UHnify is currently deployed on Digital Ocean.
-Experience the live application [here](#link-to-your-digital-ocean-deployment).
+UHnify is deployed on Digital Ocean, providing a stable and scalable environment for our users.
+Access the application [here](#link-to-your-digital-ocean-deployment).

 ### Landing Page Screenshot
 ![Landing Page Screenshot](HOMEPAGE.png)

-Our landing page provides users with a clear understanding of UHnify's purpose and a straightforward login interface.
+Our landing page warmly welcomes users and provides clear navigation to all parts of the app.

 ### Mockups

-Here are the mockups for four key pages of our application:
+Browse our mockups to get a glimpse of the UHnify user interface:
 1. **My Clubs Page**: [Mockup Screenshot](ProfilePage.png)
 2. **Clubs Page**: [Mockup Screenshot](BROWSECLUBS.png)
 3. **Events Page**: [Mockup Screenshot](ClubPages.png)